1964 Kansas Jayhawks football team

-The 1964 Kansas Jayhawks football team represented the University of Kansas as a member of the Big Eight Conference during the 1964 NCAA University Division football season.
-Led by seventh-year head coach Jack Mitchell, the Jayhawks compiled an overall record of 6–4 with a mark of 5–2 in conference play, placing third in the Big 8.
-Kansas played home games at Memorial Stadium in Lawrence, Kansas.
+The 1964 Kansas Jayhawks football team was an American football team that represented the University of Kansas as a member of the Big Eight Conference during the 1964 NCAA University Division football season.
+In their seventh year under head coach Jack Mitchell, the Jayhawks compiled a 6–4 record (5–2 in conference game), finished third in the Big Eight, and were outscored by a total of 146 to 136.
+In games against ranked opponents, they lost to No. 9 Syracuse and No. 5 Nebraska.